Money, Benefits, Student Discounts

 Scottish Welfare Fund

-This is a fund available from your local council for those on low income.
+This fund available from your local council for those on low income.
 You do not need to pay these grants back.
 Within this Fund is the Crisis Grant, to help you when facing an unexpected emergency (such as a fire, flood, or redundancy), and increasingly you may be eligible if you cannot afford food or heating.
-Find out more about the fund and how to apply here.

 Benefits